 Houses in Multiple Occupation (HMO) Licensing

-On 1 October 2018 the Mandatory licensing rules change across England.
-The scheme is being extended to include all HMOs regardless of the number of storeys.
-Therefore from this date all HMOs that are occupied by five or more people who are not all related, and where there is some sharing of facilities, will require a HMO licence.
+From 1 October 2018 all HMOs occupied by five or more people who are not all related, and where there is some sharing of facilities, require a HMO licence.

-Either the landlord (owner) or someone they nominate (such as a manager or agent) can hold the licence, provided that person is in agreement.
+The landlord (owner) or someone they nominate (such as a manager or agent) provided that person is in agreement.
 To grant a licence, we must be satisfied that:

 - The proposed licence holder is the most appropriate person to hold the licence